 Step Inside The Creepy, Abandoned Town Of Shawneetown In Illinois

-In 1748, Shawneetown was established.
+In 1748, Shawneetown, Illinois was established.
 It used to be a big, bustling town, one so famous that Lewis and Clark visited here.
 It was actually home to the first chartered bank in Illinois.
-In fact, only Shawneetown and D.C. were towns chartered by the United States government.
-So what happened?
+In fact, only Shawneetown and Washington D.C. were towns chartered by the United States government.
+So what happened to this once-burgeoning town?
 Why is the population only 278 people these days?
-This is definitely the creepiest abandoned town in Illinois.
+Find out answers to these and more when you dive deep into the creepiest abandoned town in Illinois – Shawneetown.

 Have you heard of Shawneetown, the creepiest abandoned town in Illinois?
+Did you ever drive through the town during daylight?
 We’d love to hear your stories in the comments!
-Want to learn about the ghost towns in Illinois?
+Or, if you tant to learn about a few of the other ghost towns in Illinois?
 Check out this article.

 creepiest abandoned town in Illinois